blackyboy/RedHat-Centos-Common-Stuffs/Step-by-Step-how-to-setup-a-DNS-Server-in-RHEL-6.2-6.4-6.5-Using-Bind.md

 5. The files we created was in root group
     We need to change those files to named group

-Here we can see the file's which have the root group
+Here we can see the files which have the root group

 a.)
-List the files and see the permission's and group of those created zone files
+List the files and see the permissions and group of those created zone files

 ```
 [root@masterdns ~]# ls -l /var/named/